The Annual Rabinowitz Visitorship

 Mr Benjamin Philip Rabinowitz - brief bio

-Bennie Rabinowitz studied Law at Oxford as a Rhodes Scholar.
-He practiced as an attorney in Cape Town and subsequently became involved in several listed property and other companies.
-Semi-retired since 2005, Mr Rabinowitz has played a key role in a number of organisations, including serving as Chairman of the Cape Philharmonic Orchestra.
-He loves all music in any form and supports many cultural, educational and other charitable institutions.
-He has also been actively involved in community issues and has led campaigns to stop the Oudekraal and Sea Point Promenade developments.
+While not a graduate of UCT Law, Bennie Rabinowitz was a long-time friend to and supporter of the Faculty and of our work.
+Bennie studied Law at Oxford as a Rhodes Scholar, and practiced as an attorney in Cape Town, subsequently becoming involved in several listed property and other companies.
+Having semi-retired in 2005, Mr Rabinowitz continued to play a key role in a number of organisations, including serving as Chairman of the Cape Philharmonic Orchestra.
+He loved all music in any form and supported many cultural, educational and other charitable institutions.

-He serves as a Trustee for the Cape Philharmonic Endowment Trust, The Ben & Shirley Rabinowitz Cricket Trust (in association with the WP Cricket Trust), The Mopo Educational Trust, The Cecil Rabinowitz Trust (at Cape Town High School) and The Len van Zyl Conductors’ Competition Trust from 2009.
+Bennie also served as a Trustee for the Cape Philharmonic Endowment Trust, the Ben & Shirley Rabinowitz Cricket Trust (in association with the WP Cricket Trust), the Mopo Educational Trust, the Cecil Rabinowitz Trust (at Cape Town High School) and the Len van Zyl Conductors’ Competition Trust from 2009.